andrew-curthoys/curthoys-io/content/traveler/2021_04-ski_trip/wp/day_9.md

 category: Traveler
 subcat: Skiing
 activity: April 2021 Ski Trip
+short_sum: Day 3 in Seattle and it finally rains.
+Hallelujah!

 I wake up and to my delight Seattle has not let me down, it’s raining.
 Not a downpour but a slight drizzle.
 The kind of rain that just hangs there and will crush your soul if it’s all you see for a week straight.
 Luckily I am merely a transient to the region and can enjoy the stereotypical weather with glee.
 I make my daily walk down to the town square and grab a coffee at Caffe Ladro.
 When I get back to the house we ponder options for the day.
 Joanne has scheduled a couple wine tastings that afternoon but other than that we’re wide open.